The Villa Solana Home

-La Villa Solana Home, a long term family style home for former street kids, the Life Navigation School, for adolescents leaving institutionalized care and our Escuelita Elementary School.
+La Villa Solana Home, a long-term family-style home for former street kids, the Life Navigation School for adolescents leaving institutionalized care, and our Escuelita Elementary School.

 Escuelita La Baliza

 They say that poverty is fundamentally the absence of choices and opportunities.
-Many children in the Dominican Republic don’t have the opportunity to go to school due to poverty.
+Many children in the Dominican Republic don’t have the chance to go to school due to poverty.
 They are needed to work and take care of the immediate needs of their families.
 They face a future of desperation that leads them into prostitution, crime, or harsh working conditions.

-Today the Escuelita continues to school the underprivileged children in the neighborhood as well as the boys that live on the property.
+Today the Escuelita continues to school the underprivileged children in the neighborhood and the boys that live on the property.
 The school is dedicated to helping children that have had little or no education.
 They are taught in an accelerated manner with the goal of getting them up to the appropriate level of education for their age.
 With the one-on-one attention that they receive and their appreciation for the opportunity to study, the students that have later transferred into the local schools have been at the top of their class.